Casey Close: Sports agent

 In 1992, Close became associated with IMG as part of its baseball division.
 In 1993, he began representing Derek Jeter and has been Jeter's agent throughout his Major League career.
 In 2006, Close left IMG and joined Creative Artists Agency (CAA).
 In January 2007, after winning the 2006 National League MVP award, Ryan Howard hired Close as his agent.
 Other baseball players who currently are or had been represented by Close include Clayton Kershaw, Zack Greinke, Derrek Lee, Ben Sheets, Michael Cuddyer, Josh Hamilton, Eric Milton, Kenny Lofton and Richie Sexson.
 Some of the larger deals negotiated by Close for his clients include: a five-year, $125 million contract extension for Ryan Howard in 2010; a 10-year, $189 million deal for Jeter in 2000 (at the time the second richest contract in baseball history); a three-year $51 million deal for Jeter in December 2010; a five-year $65 million deal for Derrek Lee in 2006; a one-year $10 million contract (with $2 million in performance bonuses) for Ben Sheets in 2010; and a six-year $17 million deal for Drew Henson in 2000.

 In February 2011, Close announced he was leaving CAA.
 In April 2011, it was announced he would be starting and heading the baseball division of Excel Sports Management.
 In 2012, Close negotiated the largest contract for a pitcher at the time for Zack Greinke, worth $147 million over six years for the Los Angeles Dodgers.
 In December 2013, it was announced Close would represent Japanese pitcher Masahiro Tanaka.

-In March 2022, Close negotiated a contract for Freddie Freeman and the Los Angeles Dodgers worth $162 million with $57 million being deferred and potentially voidable if Freeman were to be traded.
-The present day value of the $162 million contract equates to $148 million.
-This calculation does not take into account the potentially voidable deferred payments.
-Prior to the signing, it was reported that Freeman's prior team, the Atlanta Braves made at least two attempts to extend Freeman during the 2021 season, and a third offer for five years and $140 million that remained on the table throughout Freeman's free agency.
-Per ESPNs Buster Olney, Casey Close gave the Atlanta Brave's GM Alex Anthopoulos one hour to accept one of two proposals — a six-year, $175 million deal or a five-year, $165 million deal.
-On March 14, the Braves traded for Oakland Athletics Matt Olson, and one day later extended him for $168 million over eight years.